amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 </p>

 ## Building a CNN model with TensorFlow <a name = "cnn"></a>
+The model was built in Python in the Jupiter notebook environment

 Our dependence:
 ```
 Numpy
-Tensor flow
+Tensorflow
 ```
 1. Preprocessing:
-In the first step, a preliminary inspection of the images in order to find corrupted images and delete them or convert them to an image that can work with TF.
+first step, a preliminary inspection of the images in order to find corrupted images and delete them or convert them to an image that can work with TF.

-2. Upload the images
+2. Upload the images:
  i used ```tf.keras.utils.image_dataset_from_directory``` Generates a ```tf.data.Dataset``` from image files in a directory.

-3. Spliting into Train Validation and Test and checking the class balance of the datasets
+3. Spliting into Train Validation and Test Datasets and check the class balance in each datasets

 4. Build the model- a CNN model
 ```